On this page

 • You can allow users to register an identity, reset their password, request an app, and perform other self-service functions.

 • Okta bases its identity storage, management, and communications on the SCIM standard.
 It provides a SCIM API for Okta and your apps to securely exchange user identity data with compatible Service and Identity Providers.
-See SCIM and SCIM Protocol.
+See SCIM and SCIM Protocol (opens new window).

 • With our Terraform Okta Provider, your team can introduce or add to our Infrastructure as Code codebase and automated pipeline.
 See What is Terraform? (opens new window) and Okta Provider (opens new window).

-• You can use Okta's drop-in solutions and event-driven APIs and SDKs to integrate features with a wide range of applications in different ways and usage models.
+• You can use Okta's drop-in solutions and event-driven APIs and SDKs to integrate features with a wide range of apps in different ways and use models.
 Tightly integrate Okta functions with your apps for optimal performance, flexibility, and user experience.
-See the Reference section in the Okta Developer Portal.
+See the Reference section.

-• Its online technical documentation helps your application developers use its APIs and SDKs.
+• Its online technical documentation helps your app developers use its APIs and SDKs.

 Some of Okta's architectural properties, such as its high reliability, availability, security, data integrity, and performance, are must-haves for any solution.
 Other properties can affect your design choices, costs, risks, or customer satisfaction.